-Harry Fletcher-Wood, Ben Bignall, Lucy Blewett, Jen Calvert, Josh Goodrich and Emma McCrea
+Harry Fletcher-Wood, Ben Bignall, Lucy Blewett, Jen Calvert, Josh Goodrich and Emma McCrea with Efrat Furst

-- How should we sequence learning about these principles?
+- How we should sequence learning about these principles?

-- How could we evidence and illustrate these principles accessibly yet defensibly?
+- How we could evidence and illustrate these principles accessibly yet defensibly?

-- How could we check what teachers had understood?
+- How we could check teachers’ understanding?

 Together, they codified their experiences and ideas into The Learning Curriculum: a guide for teacher educators teaching teachers the science of learning.
 This first edition had great engagement and feedback, all of which we took on board and thought really hard about how to improve and iterate this work.

 We are delighted to now be able to share the revised second edition, which reflects the continued experimentation of the Pilot Cohort of Teacher Educator Fellows, the insights and suggestions of Fellows in Cohort 1, and expert advice from Oliver Caviglioli, Efrat Furst, Peps McCrea, Nick Rose and Amber Walraven.

 We hope you find the second edition more useful than the first; we look forward to making the third edition even better, with your help.